nharper/quic-base-drafts/draft-ietf-quic-transport.md

 Packet Number:

 : Octets 13 to 16 contain the packet number.  {{packet-numbers}} describes the use of packet numbers.
-Packet numbers are protected separate to the packet payload.
+Packet numbers are protected separately from the packet payload.

 Payload: